TyeRoyal/TyeRoyal/README.md

 ### Hi there 👋

+I'm a St. Lawrence University student in Canton, NY.

+I'm studying Mathematics and Statistics and also majoring in both.

 <!--
 **tdroya21/tdroya21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.